8 Best Ways To Earn Interest for Your Business

 Savings accounts usually have fewer high-end limits on balances that earn interest, although some have tiered accounts that offer higher APY based on the balance amount.
 One big downside to business savings accounts is that they limit your access to your money.
 Many business savings accounts are still limited to six monthly withdrawals and transfers and charge steep fees for excess transactions.

 If you’re looking for an interest-bearing savings account, Live Oak Bank is a great choice.
-It offers 3.10% APY on its savings account and has no monthly fees or minimum opening deposit requirements.
-To open a savings account, go to its website.
+It offers 3.70% The rate is valid as of Dec.
+3, 2024, and subject to change at any time.
+APY on its savings account and has no monthly maintenance fees or minimum opening deposit requirements.
+You may want to check out our Live Oak Bank business savings review for more detailed information, or to open a savings account, visit Live Oak Bank’s website.

 ---|---|